seqan/chopper/README.md

 ## Multiple files per user bin

-Currently chopper always has a 1-to-1 relation between files and user bins when layouting.
+Currently, chopper always has a 1-to-1 relation between files and user bins when laying out.
 If you want to assign multiple files to a user bin, you can use [raptor](https://github.com/seqan/raptor).

 `raptor prepare` also handles files like this: